skalpt/ski-clock-neo/replit.md

 - `info.sh` - Information script for Replit environment

 ## Libraries Required
+- **Adafruit_NeoPixel** - LED matrix control
+- **AutoConnect** - Robust WiFi management with captive portal
+  - Install via Arduino IDE Library Manager: Search "AutoConnect"
-- Adafruit_NeoPixel
+  - Or PlatformIO: `hieromon/AutoConnect@^1.4.2`
-- ESP32/ESP8266 WiFi libraries (built-in)
+- ESP32/ESP8266 WiFi libraries (built-in with board package)
-- DNSServer (built-in with ESP boards)

 ## How to Use
 This code needs to be uploaded to an ESP32 or ESP8266 board using the Arduino IDE or PlatformIO: